 - Blood pressure, height, and weight need to be routinely checked.
 Vision and hearing tests are needed about every 3 years.

 - Vaccinations are updated as needed.

 - If the health care provider identifies risk factors, screening tests will be ordered.
 After the teen reaches sexual maturity, additional tests and exams may be appropriate due to menstruation or sexual activity (to screen for anemia and infections, for example).

-Lifeboat Medical Associates wants your teenagers to be healthy and happy, that's why we've included these links to some of the webs best sites for teen health questions.
+Lifeboat Medical Associates wants your teenagers to be healthy and happy, that’s why we’ve included these links to some of the best websites for teen health questions.
 Check them out, you may learn something new.

 Welcome to TeensHealth!
 TeensHealth was created for teens looking for honest, accurate information and advice about health, relationships, and growing up.
 We offer a safe, private place that’s accessible 24 hours a day to get the doctor-approved info you need to understand the changes that you (or your friends) may be going through – and to make educated decisions about your life.
 There’s a lot of confusing, misleading, and just plain wrong health information on the Web – and our mission is to tell it to you straight.

 Sex, Etc. is an award-winning national magazine and website on sexual health that is written by teens, for teens.
 It is part of the Teen-to-Teen Sexuality Education Project developed by Answer (formerly the Network for Family Life Education), a leading national organization dedicated to providing and promoting comprehensive sexuality education.
 Answer is part of the Center for Applied Psychology at Rutgers, The State University of New Jersey.